Felicien407/Green-city-project/README.md

-# 🌱 SeedLink Platform
+# 🌱 SeedTrack Platform

-SeedLink is an online platform that connects individuals, schools, NGOs, and communities seeking tree plants with cooperatives, individuals, and organizations supplying seedlings across Rwanda.
+SeedTrack is an online platform that connects individuals, schools, NGOs, and communities seeking tree plants with cooperatives, individuals, and organizations supplying seedlings across Rwanda.

 ---